When you’re on the run from cold-blooded killers, you need to know who your friends are.

-A husky man seated in the corner of the room responded instantly.
+A husky man seated in the corner of the room spoke up.

-Jon transcribed the report in his journal verbatim.
-“Two weeks for configuration, Eric?” he asked.
+Jon transcribed the report verbatim.
+“Two weeks for configuration, Eric?”

-“One week for configuration, one more week for debug and shakedown,” Eric responded.
+“One week for configuration, one more week for debug and shakedown.”

 “Let’s spring for eight spares,” Jon instructed.
 “I don’t want to take any chances.
 Systems?”

-At that moment Anson re-entered the room with Matt close behind, carrying a large cup of strong black coffee and looking disheveled.
-Jon’s eyes followed them, his face expressionless as they made their way to their seats against the wall to Jon’s left.
+At that moment Anson re-entered the room with Matt close behind, looking disheveled and carrying a large cup of strong black coffee.
+Jon’s eyes followed them, his face expressionless as they made their way to their seats against the wall.

 Matt looked at Jon with half-closed eyes.
 “Sorry, Jon.”